SACPMNS2025/MPPMNSCIOS/README.md

 Similarly, to run the benchmark for table 9 (your processor needs the cpuflag avx512ifma or the code won't run):
 > make table9

+## Generation
+We also make a multi-precision PMNS generation code available as well as an accompanying parameter generation script.
+To use them, you will need the SageMath library which can be found here: http://www.sagemath.org/

+The generation code is currently functional but needs file editing to use as is.
+In the short future it will be usable directly from the command line.

 ## Correctness and bounds check
 This repository also contains code to check that each PMNS is valid and has correct parameter consistency.
+The code relies on the SageMath library which can be found here: http://www.sagemath.org/

 The checks are split by table in the makefile but the code is a simple python script that can be reused as needed.

 To check that the PMNS used in table X are valid and that operations don't produce results whose coefficients are more than rho simply run:
 > make checktableX

 For example for table 5:
 > make checktable5

-## Generation
-We also make a multi-precision PMNS generation code available as well as an accompanying parameter generation script.
-To use them, you will need the SageMath library which can be found here: http://www.sagemath.org/

-The generation code is currently functional but needs file editing to use as is.
-In the short future it will be usable directly from the command line.